LazyCyborg/tmseegpy/README.md

 # TMS-EEG Preprocessing and Analysis Pipeline

-This repository provides a comprehensive pipeline for preprocessing and analyzing Transcranial Magnetic Stimulation (TMS)-EEG data.
-The pipeline includes steps for artifact removal, filtering, Independent Component Analysis (ICA), muscle artifact cleaning, and advanced analyses such as the Perturbational Complexity Index based on State transitions (PCIst) and microstate analysis.
+This repository provides some sort of pipeline for preprocessing and analyzing Transcranial Magnetic Stimulation (TMS)-EEG data.
+The pipeline includes steps for artifact removal, filtering, Independent Component Analysis (ICA), muscle artifact cleaning (using Tensorly), and analysis of Perturbational Complexity Index based on State transitions (PCIst) (Comolatti et al., 2019).

+Currently the code is only tested on TMS-EEG data recorded in .ses format from the Bittium NeurOne 5kHz sampliing rate amplifier.
+Feel free to modify the preproc module to fit other types of recorded TMS-EEG data.
+If you create a dataloader that is compatible with multiple systems feel free to reach out to hjarneko@gmail.com.
+The package uses a modified version of the neurone_loader (https://github.com/heilerich/neurone_loader) to load the data from the Bittium NeurOne and convert it to an MNE-Python raw object.

 ## Table of Contents